 Ingredients – 100% Whole Wheat Bread Machine Recipe – 2 lb Setting

-- 1/3 Cup – Light Brown Sugar (packed) – 72 grams – See tips below if you want to use less sugar.
+- 1/3 Cup – Light Brown Sugar (packed) – 72 grams – If you prefer non-sweet whole wheat breads, you should use only 2 tablespoons of light brown sugar.

 Equipment Needed – Measuring cup & spoons, silicone spatula, oven mitts, cooling rack and a bread machine.